-EPA is proposing to determine that the Columbus nonattainment is attaining the 2008 ozone standard, based on quality-assured and certified monitoring data for 2013-2015 and that the Ohio portion of this area has met the requirements for redesignation under section 107(d)(3)(E) of the CAA.
-EPA is thus proposing to approve Ohio EPA's request to change the legal designation of the Columbus area from nonattainment to attainment for the 2008 ozone standard.
+EPA is proposing to determine that the Cleveland area has met the requirements for redesignation under section 107(d)(3)(E) of the CAA.
+EPA is thus proposing to approve Ohio's request to change the legal designation of the Cleveland area from nonattainment to attainment for the 2008 ozone standard.
 EPA is also proposing to approve, as a revision to the Ohio SIP, the state's maintenance plan for the area.
-The maintenance plan is designed to keep the Columbus area in attainment of the 2008 ozone NAAQS through 2030.
-Finally, EPA finds adequate and is proposing to approve the newly-established 2020 and 2030 MVEBs for the Columbus area.
+The maintenance plan is designed to keep the Cleveland area in attainment of the 2008 ozone NAAQS through 2030.
+Finally, EPA finds adequate and is proposing to approve the newly-established 2020 and 2030 MVEBs for the Cleveland area.